dan47bennett/reposit/README.md

 ## Running the functions

-The various functions can be run from the command line as follows:
+The various functions can be run from the command line.
+First run `npm i`, followed by `npm run build` and then call the functions as follows:

 - You can get the average rent for a region using `REGION={region} npm run start:getAverageRent`
 - To get the monthly rent per tenant for a property using the property id use `ID={id} npm run start:getMonthlyRentPerTenant`